 - Torsion springs are safer.
 It is always dangerous when a spring breaks or needs replacing.
 However, a torsion spring is installed around the spring bar, so is likely to make an unnerving noise, but stay safely on the bar.
 If an extension spring breaks, on the other hand, there is a much greater chance that it may fly through the garage and damage the door or a car or, at worst, a person.
 Broken springs are serious, and though injury is unlikely… less likely is better.

 Extension spring systems are common and have been successfully opening garage doors for many years, so while there are certainly many advantages to a torsion system, expense and convenience and other factors will weigh into your decision.
-If you have any questions about your system, how they work, what your options are, or anything else regarding the springs in your door, call us!
+If you have any questions about your system, how they work, what your options are, or anything else regarding the springs in your door, leave a message here for Overhead Door Company of Portland or give us a call!